 Hand drawing works similarly to photos, where you draw on your models similar to how you would color something on paper.
 Then you scan and import, overlaying your hand drawing over your models.

 These are all made for basic, static designs.
-If you are looking to create animations and want texturing, you would have to get a lot more in-depth and need a bit more technical skills to make the texture move with your model.
+If you are looking to create animations and want to texture, you would have to get a lot more in-depth and need a bit more technical skills to make the texture move with your model.

 What Software Do Most Professional Artists Use?